denten-books/plain-text/0-intro.md

 archives, to share memories in private---cannot be said to exist apart from the complex systems that perpetuate inequity and violence globally.
-The emotional affirmation that accompanies exuberant social networking brings with it the governing structures invoked widely in the name of law enforcement and national security.
+The emotional affirmation that accompanies exuberant social networking brings with it governing structures invoked widely in the name of law enforcement and national security.
 Comfort and security constitute part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
-But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through the numerous everyday transactions, which in aggregate embody the material foundations of local intellectual life.
-A new humanism affirms small differences in search for agency that can lead to action.
+But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through numerous minute transactions that in aggregate stage everyday literary exchange.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
-However, given the extent to which emergent thought-things like electronic books and personal communication devices participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology alone.
+Given the extent to which emergent thought-things like electronic books and personal communication devices participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology alone.
 Close reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the very act of interpretation.
 Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is crucial to the understanding new computational environments, which envelop intellectual life through metaphoric substitution.

 I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent, limited for now to the immediate physical contexts of reading, writing, and finding knowledge.
 Following itinerant theorists of the metaphor like Vilém Flusser, Viktor Shklovsky, and Hannah Arendt I propose to proceed through systematic estrangement of computational metaphors, metaphors that fade into transparency as to escape the critical gaze.
+A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.
 To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
-A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.

 ## 0.2 Metaphor machines